Simulation in the CAM system: machine and material removal

 http://www.lcd-module.com/?cams=cam44 Visualisation of machine movements:

 - for offers, machine purchases and machine allocations

 Some machining conditions, such as an asymmetric spindle housing may not be checked during hyperMILL calculations.
 A graphic simulation is used to increase process assurance in these cases.

 Machine and removal simulation: Reliable monitoring – reliable milling

 enter site Based on the stored machine model, workspace monitoring checks whether any limit switches are traversed by the 2D, 3D, 3+2 or 5-axis simultaneous machining movements.
 The movements of both the linear axes (X, Y and Z) and the circular axes (A, B and C) are checked, and clamps and clamping systems are included.
 Error messages and colour highlighting in the graphical overview alert the user when a limit switch is traversed.
 Workspace monitoring is available in the following simulation mode:

 - with machine and material removal simulation.

-In addition, hyperMILL®’s unique best fit function automatically optimises the machining operation to match the available workspace.
+In addition, enter site hyperMILL®’s unique best fit function automatically optimises the machining operation to match the available workspace.
 Workspace monitoring is thus able to indicate that limit switches have been traversed but that the actual workspace is still sufficient for machining.
 In this case the best fit function automatically determines the optimal workspace utilisation – taking into account the clamps and the tools used but without recalculating the corresponding machining steps.
 As well as providing better process reliability, this also increases machine efficiency and precision – particularly for small-scale and limited-function machines – as unnecessary set-up changes and downtimes are avoided.